sriramlab/ArchIE/README.md

 # Data formats

 ArchIE uses the eigenstrat format, which contains `.snp` (list of polymorphic positions), `.geno` (genotypes), and `.ind` (individual IDs) files.
 ArchIE expects phased genotypes.
 You can convert from VCF format to eigenstrat using Iain Mathieson's [genetic data converter](https://github.com/mathii/gdc).
+A version of the script is included in the `data` folder which preserves phase information during the conversion (which is required to run ArchIE).
+If you use your own script for this conversion, the output should be in the following order: `Ind1-Hap1 Ind1-Hap2 Ind2-Hap1 Ind2-Hap2...`.

 To calculate features on your data, use the `calc_stats_window_data.py` script in the data folder.

 # Applying to your data